 The Market Development department works similar as the Energy Economics department of the TSO A on strategic electricity wholesale market design and development topics, the interconnector capacity market, and the ancillary service market.
 Explicitly, the task of balancing service procurement process development is allocated to the team Ancillary Services (see Figure 10).
 Furthermore, the department also has a team EU balancing working on the European balancing market integration initiatives, e.g., the common Europe-wide FCR sizing and procurement, or the International Grid Control Operation (IGCC) which represents the imbalance netting among the European countries in aFRR.
 Also the application of new released rules from at the European Commission for the national context is one of the major tasks of the Market Development department, e.g. the EU Network Code regarding the electricity balancing.

-Customer Relation department
+Customer Relations department

-The Customer Relation department manages all the contracts between the TSO and their customers.
+The Customer Relations department manages all the contracts between the TSO and their customers.
 The department is also assigned with the BRP and BSP Management.
 This includes the contract management, key account management of the BSP and BRP.